zeromq/rfc/content/docs/rfcs/46/README.md

     subject         = string                ;
     sequence        = number-8              ;

-    ;  Get heads from stores send by a consumer.
-Topic is the name of the ;  topic.
+    ;  Get partition heads from stores send by a consumer.
+Topic is the name ;  of the topic.
 Address is the address of the consumer.

     GET-HEADS       = signature %d'G' version address
     version         = number-1              ; Version = 1